-TERMS, One-third of the purchase money to renain charged on the premises during the lifetime of Jane Wrigglesworth.
-(Inte Moore.) interest payable semi-annually, and the balance to be paid as follows : One-fourth thereof at the time of sale one-fourth on confirmation of sale, and one-half it one year, with interest, to be secured by bond and mortgage.
-July 2, 1855.
-JOHN RUSSEL, Trustee, &c
+TERMS, One-third of the purchase money to renair charged on the premises during the lifetime of Jane Wrigglesworth. (late Moore.) interest pay-able semi-annually, and the balance to be paid as follows: One-fourth thereof at the time of sale. one-fourth on confirmation of sale, and one-balf in one year, with interest, to be secured by bond and mortgage.
+July 2, 1856.
+JOHN RUSSEL.
+Trustee, &c.

-TONICS WON'T DO !- They never did do more than give temporary relief and they never will.
+TIONICS WON'T DO !- They never did do I more than give temporary relief and they never will.
 It is because they don't touch the CAUSE of the disease.
-The CAUSE of all agan and billous diseases is the atmospheric poison called Miasma or Mataria.
+The CAUSE of all ague and billous diseases is the atmospheric poison called Miasma or Malaria.
 Neutraliza this poison by its NATURAL ANTIDOTE, and all diseases caused by it disappears at once.
-Rhodes' Fever and Ague Cure is this Antidote to Malaria, and moreover it is a perfectly harmless medicine.
-The cer- well selected stock of tificate of the celebrated chemist, J. R. Chilton, of New York, to this effect, is attached to every bottle; therefore if it does no good it can do no APTIT.
-This is more than can be said of Quinine, Arsenie, or any tonic in existence, as their use is ruinous to the constitution and brings on DUMB AGUE. which never allows a person to fell perfectly well for a single moment.
-In illustration of these truths from a Physician : GEORGETOWN, OH10, March 17, 1856.
+Rhodes' Fever and Ague Cure is this Antidote to Malaria, and moreover it is a perfectly harmloss medicine.
+The cer-tificate of the celebrated chemist, J. R. Chilton of New York, to this effect, is attached to every bottle; therefore if it does no good it can do n harm

+This is more than can be said of Quinine, Arsen ic, or any tonic in existence, as their use is ruin-ous to the constitution and brings on DUMB AGUE. which never allows a person to fell perfectly well for a single moment.
+In illustration of these truths I annex some extracts from a letter just received rom a Physician :

+GEORGETOWN, OII10, March 17, 1856.
 JAS.
-A. RHODES, Esq.-Dear Sir: Yours of year and the difficulty in getting any one to try it was greatly increased from the fact that a remedy ble manner, which will recommend itself. had been introduced which was growing in favor with the public, as being better than using Quinine,-not knowing.
-I presume the remedy they used to essape taking Quinine, contained the drug itself !
-The remedy, (known as "Smith's Tonic,") would invariably break an ague, but it did not cure it, as it would return with renewed vigor.
+A. RHODES, Esq.-Dear Sir: Yours of 2d inst. is at hand.
+The Cure arrived late last year and the difficulty in getting any one to try it was greatly increased from the fact that a remedy had been introduced which was growing in favor with the public, as being better than using Quinine,-not knowing.
+I presume the remedy they used to escape taking Quinine, contained the drug itself !
+The remedy, (known as "Smith's Tonic," would invariably break an ague, but it did not cur it, as it would return with renewed vigor.
 This one circumstance I deemed in your favor, if I could institute a test comparison between it and your cure.
-The following is the result : Three persons took your "cure," all of which were cases of "Quotidian Intermittent Fever," of many weeks standing.
-They had tried quinine, and other remedies, occasionally missing a chill, but it was (as in all such cases) slowly wearing them out, and laying the foundation of other and severer maladies.
-I did succeed in effecting a radical cure in all three cases with your remedy, after "Smith's Tonie" had failed.
-I think there will be no diff-culty now in giving to your "Cure" the vantage ground of any other remedy now in use here. &c.
-WILLIAM BUCKNER, M. D. Rhodes' Fever and Ague Care, or Antidote to Malaria, the only harmless remedy in existence, is equally certain as a preventive, as a "cure."
-Take it when you feel the chill coming on, and you will never have a single one.
-JAS.
-A. RHOADS, Proprietor, Providence, R 1.
+The following is the result : Three persons took your "eure," all of which were cases of "Quotidian Intermittent Fever," of many weeks standing.
+They had tried quinine, and other remedies, occasionally missing a chill, but it was (as in all such cases) slowly wearing them out, and aying the foundation of other and severer mala dies.
+I did succeed in effecting a radical cure in all three cases with your remedy, after "Smith's and Summer Goods, which I will sell a little lower Tonic" had failed.
+I think there will be no difficully now in giving to your "Cure" the vantage ground of any other remody now in use here. &c.
+WILLIAM BUCKNER, M. D.

-ers in Clothing, 175 Market st., Philadelphia, would respectfully invite his old friends to give him a call.
+NOTICE.-In the absence of Eli Bioom, Trea-surer of Clearfield county, the Books and Pa pers will be in the possession of John McPherson, ers in Clothing, 175 Market st., Philadelphia, would respectfully invite his old friends to give him a call.
 March 26, 1856-3m.

-P.C.
-PURVIANCE, AMBROTYPIST & DAGUERREOTYPIST,
+P. C. PURVIANCE, AMBROTYPIST & DAGUERREOTYPIST, CLEARFIELD, PA.

-CLEARFIELD, FA.
-Gallery at his residence on 2d Street, one door

-South of Merrell and Carter's Tin-ware establish junel8'56 ment.
+Gallery at his residence on 2d Street, one door South of Merrell and Carter's Tin-ware establish june18'56 ment.

-CC-DAY, AND TRUST TC-MORROW 1856.
+PAY TO-DAY, AND TRUST TO-MORROW